 Pattern 2: The Popup Overload

-The Problem: Welcome popup + exit intent + announcement bar + spin-to-win wheel + countdown timer.
+What gets in the way: Welcome popup + exit intent + announcement bar + spin-to-win wheel + countdown timer.

 Result: User can't see content, mobile experience destroyed, 12% lower conversion.